Skip to content

 /rpi "a small goal"

-Pick something you'd normally finish in 30 to 60 minutes: one endpoint, one component, one bug. /rpi runs the six phases automatically:
+Pick something you'd normally finish in 30 to 60 minutes: one endpoint, one component, one bug. /rpi runs the current core once:

 Behavioral Discipline